marcoaaz/Acevedo-Kamber/README.md

 ## Updates

 This repository is no longer mantained (see description at the top).
 All the functions above were integrated in Cube Converter and Phase Interpreter software.

+This repository has derived into two new software packages (updated on 7-Nov-25):
+- [Cube converter](https://github.com/marcoaaz/cube_converter) v1: to convert VS200 polarised microscopy optical images into ray tracing outputs (PPL-max, XPL-max, etc.)
+- [Phase interpreter](https://github.com/marcoaaz/phase_interpreter) v1: to produce a mineral phase map and perform basic image analysis from the original semantic segmentation.

 ## Citation